-Figure 5 illustrates a representative shear force-horizontal displacement curve along with particle images for a compression, shear and bending combined test.
-In this loading path, a target normal force equal to 50 N, was applied first and then set as a constant.
-Then the vertical positions of the horizontal loading end and reaction arm were adjusted, making them symmetrical about the centre line of the cementation.
-For this test, the eccentricity of the shear force to the centre line was equal to 1.6mm.
+Fig. 5 illustrates a representative shear force-horizontal displacement curve along with particle images for a compression, shear, and bending combined test.
+In this loading path, a target normal force equal to 50 N was applied first and then set as a constant.
+Then the vertical positions of the horizontal loading end and reaction arm were adjusted, making them symmetrical about the centerline of the cementation.
+For this test, the eccentricity of the shear force to the centerline was equal to 1.6 mm.

 In the bending tests, the horizontal displacements consist of two parts: one part resulting from the rotation of the upper mount, the other resulting from the shearing.
-Since the two horizontal LVDTs of the apparatus are placed symmetrical to the horizontal loading ends (Figures 2 and 4), the average value of the readings obtained from the two LVDTs is the shear displacement.
-The relationship between the shear force and shear displacement for a combined bending test is shown in Figure 5.
+Since the two horizontal LVDTs of the apparatus are placed symmetrical to the horizontal loading ends (see Figs. 2 and 4), the average value of the readings obtained from the two LVDTs is the shear displacement.
+The relationship between the shear force and shear displacement for a combined bending test is shown in Fig. 5.
 With the increase of the horizontal displacement, the increase of shear force becomes markedly slower.
-Finally, after a hardening regime, the shear force approaches a constant value of 35 N. In their study, Jiang et al. (2012a) noticed a softening regime for thick bonds, which was not the case for the data in Figure 5.
+Finally, after a hardening regime, the shear force approaches a constant value of 35 N. In their study, Jiang et al. (2012) noticed a softening regime for thick bonds, which was not the case for the data in Fig. 5.
 The ratio of the peak shear force over the normal load is about 0.7 for this experiment.
-Due to the variety of the failure mechanisms affected by the morphology of the particles (Wang et al. 2017), it is very difficult to obtain a unique force-displacement or moment-rotation angle curve for one loading path.
-A very large number of tests should therefore be conducted to investigate thoroughly all the breakage mechanisms and modes of failure producing a realistic model for bonded grains under complex loading patterns, which is ongoing work by the authors.
+Because of the variety of the failure mechanisms affected by the morphology of the particles (Wang, Nardelli, and Coop 2017), it is very difficult to obtain a unique force-displacement or moment-rotation angle curve for one loading path.
+A very large number of tests should therefore be conducted to thoroughly investigate all the breakage mechanisms and modes of failure producing a realistic model for bonded grains under complex loading patterns, which is ongoing work by the authors.

 The initial shear force was then applied to seat the sample firmly against the loading and reaction arms.
-At point 1 in Figure 5, the particle image shows no visible crack in the bond.
-At point 2, a barely visible inclined crack initiates at the bottom left, which is followed by crack propagation with the increase of shear force at point 3 and point 4.
-In this case, the bond breaks because the shear stress exceeds a critical value, even though global breakage of the bond, as for example happened in compressive tests (Wang et al. 2017), did not occur under the combined normal-shear-bending forces.
-It should be pointed out that the camera could only give a 2-dimensional image of the cemented particles behavior and that the crack propagation inside the specimen could not be observed.
-High-resolution X-ray CT might be a powerful tool to detect the internal structure of the specimens (Zhao et al., 2015), which was out of the scope of 10 the present study.
+At Point 1 in Fig. 5, the particle image shows no visible crack in the bond.
+At Point 2, a barely visible inclined crack initiates at the bottom left, which is followed by crack propagation with the increase of shear force at Point 3 and Point 4.
+In this case, the bond breaks because the shear stress exceeds a critical value, even though global breakage of the bond, as, for example, happened in compressive tests (Wang, Nardelli, and Coop 2017), did not occur under the combined normal-shear-bending forces.
+It should be pointed out that the camera could only give a two-dimensional image of the cemented particles' behavior, and the crack propagation inside the specimen could not be observed.
+High-resolution X-ray computer-tomography might be a powerful tool to detect the internal structure of the specimens (Zhao et al. 2015), which was out of the scope of the present study.